digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ## Scope <a name="SCOP"></a>
-This is meant to be a `beginner tutorial` to demonstrate the setup you need to be `operations-ready`.
+This is meant to be a `beginner tutorial` to demonstrate the basic setup you need to be `operations-ready`.

 All the steps are done manually using the `commandline` interface (`CLI`).
 If you need `end-to-end automation`, refer to the last section.

 None of the installed tools are exposed using `Ingress` or `LB`.
 To access the console for individual tools, we use `kubectl port-forward`.

-We will use `brew` (on `MacOS`) to install the commmands on our local machine.
+We will use `brew` (on `MacOS`) to install the required `commmand line utilities` on our local machine.
 We will skip the how-to-install and command on your local laptop, and focus on using the command to work on `DOKS` cluster.

-For `every tool`, we will make sure to enable `metrics` and `logs`.
-At the end, we will review the `overhead` from all these `additional tools`.
+For every `service` that gets deployed, we will make sure to enable `metrics` and `logs`.
+At the end, we will review the `overhead` from all these additional tools and services.
 That gives an idea of what it takes to be `operations-ready` after your first cluster install. <br/><br/>

 ## Set up DO Kubernetes <a name="DOKS"></a>

-Explore doctl options.
+Explore `doctl` options.

 ```
 ~ doctl version